Download eBooks & Wiring Diagrams (FREE)

 Mexico FMM Frequently Asked Questions

-You will need a valid passport.
+- What Documents Are Needed? – You will need a valid passport.
 If you are a US or Canadian citizen, you may also present a valid passport card.

-As of January 2020, a FMM costs 575 pesos (~$30) and is valid for 180 days.
+- How Much Does It Cost? – As of January 2020, an FMM costs 575 pesos (~$30) and is valid for 180 days.
+If you plan to stay in Mexico for less than seven days, the FMM is free.

-This is tricky because oftentimes the INM office is not obvious from the road side and it is VERY easy to drive right through the border and end up in a large Mexican city with an FMM.
+- Where Do I Get It? – If crossing the land border, you must stop at the INM office at the border to obtain your FMM.
+This is tricky because the INM office is often not evident from the roadside, and it is VERY easy to drive right through the border and end up in a large Mexican city with an FMM.

+- Can I Apply For The FMM Online? – Yes, you can apply for the FMM online.
 We highly recommend applying online as this saves valuable time.
-However, you STILL need to stop at the INM office at the border to stamp & validate your FMM.
+However, it would help if you STILL stopped at the INM office at the border to stamp & validate your FMM.

-A regular FMM is usually valid for 180 days.
+- How Long Is It Valid? – A regular FMM is usually valid for 180 days.
+The free FMM is only valid for seven days.

-Save The Hassle: Complete Your Mexico FMM Online
+Save the Hassle: Complete Your Mexico FMM Online

 2. Vehicle Temporary Import Permit (TIP)